 Depending on the current state of your credit, you may be able to take out an unsecured personal loan to pay for court fees.
 Private lenders tend to be wary about lending to ex-offenders, but they may still lend to you if you can prove your ability to repay.

-Payday and secured loans (backed by collateral) may seem like a decent option.
-Be very cautious when considering either.
-Payday loans charge exorbitant interest rates that hover around 400 percent.
-And with secured loans, your personal property is at stake if you fail to repay.
+Be very cautious when considering either payday or secured loans (backed by collateral).
+Payday loans charge exorbitant interest rates that can be as high as 400 percent, and with secured loans, your personal property is at stake if you fail to repay.

 Hypothetical case study: Expunging a misdemeanor DUI